Go Back Email Link

 2 eggs

-• Add the sifted dry ingredients to the butter mixture.
-Fold everything together using a spatula or wooden spoon until the dough looks dry and crumbly.
+• Fold everything together with a spatula or wooden spoon until the dough looks dry and crumbly.

 • Set the spatula aside and use your hands to gently bring the dough together until it forms a soft, cohesive ball with no dry patches of flour left.
 You can do this right in the bowl.

-• On a lightly floured surface, roll the chilled dough out to 3–4mm thickness.
-Cut into shapes using your favourite cookie cutters.
+• Cut into shapes using your favourite cookie cutters.

-• Let the biscuits firm up on the tray for 5 minutes, then transfer to a wire rack to cool completely.
+• Let the biscuits firm up on the tray for 5 minutes, then transfer them to a wire rack to cool completely.

 Notes